-First-time author Francesca Segal recreated one of the twentieth century canon’s gems, Edith Wharton’s The Age of Innocence, to apply the same themes of society, class, love, and family to modern London.
+With The Innocents, first-time author Francesca Segal recreated a gem of the twentieth-century canon, Edith Wharton’s The Age of Innocence, applying the same themes of society, class, love, and family to modern London.
 Lawyer Adam Newman has always played by the rules and is preparing to marry his childhood sweetheart, Rachel Gilbert, when her beautiful, reckless cousin, Ellie Schneider, arrives from America.
 Adam must choose between following the path carved for him or following his heart.

 Jaclyn Trop: Adam is confronted with a choice throughout the novel, but it seems as though the decision is ultimately made for him.
 What message are you imparting about marriage, relationships, and society?

 Fransesca Segal: I would hate to be too prescriptive about interpretation – and I’ve been fascinated by the reactions I’ve had so far.
 Most readers feel very strongly about Adam’s choice, but they certainly don’t all agree with one another.

 I don’t think I set out to impart a message, so much as to ask certain questions.
 What constitutes a good marriage?
 And a good life?
 Romantic lore suggests that one chooses a life partner as an individual, in a vacuum – that one person alone is the source of all happiness, regardless of context or circumstance.
 At the other end is absolute pragmatism, but between those two is a vast and complex landscape.
 One doesn’t, in reality, live in a vacuum, and everyone brings a constellation of factors into a marriage — their family, their culture; their interests, their financial circumstances, their ambitions, and it seems strange to suggest that none of those things contributes to one’s overall compatibility and happiness.
 Ellie versus Rachel, alone, in isolation?
 That is an altered playing field.
 But the lives that each woman offers – those are very different.